It is used to treat cancer.

 What do I do if I miss a dose?

 Take a missed dose as soon as you think about it.
-If it is less than 6 hours until the next dose, skip the missed dose and go back to the normal time.
+If it has been 12 hours or more since the missed dose, skip the missed dose and go back to your normal time.
 Do not take 2 doses at the same time or extra doses.

 How do I store and/or throw out this drug?